MusicNL: CNA grads receive seven awards

 - If you do not identify as having a disability, but your high school transcript denotes you have completed modified or alternate courses, your application and transcript will be copied to the coordinator of cisability services who will follow up with you to determine eligibility.
 It may be determined that you do not meet entrance requirements if you have completed modified or alternate courses.
 If this is the case, you may be able to explore other options through our special admissions process.

 - If you are an applicant with a disability, you choose whether or not to identify this on your application.
 If you meet entrance requirements, your application is processed as per the admissions policy for all applicants; identifying a disability does not interfere with this.
-Follow-up with the coordinator of Accessibility Services to discuss accessibility-related accommodations is a separate process.
+The process of following up with the Accessibility Services Coordinator to discuss accessibility-related accommodations is separate.
 Early identification of a disability enables the college to respond to your accessibility-related needs in a timely manner and to inform you of any additional services or funding options which may be available to you as you pursue your college education.

 Step 3) Provide documentation

 In order to access services and supports through Accessibility Services you must provide current documentation to verify your disability.
-If you have any questions about your documentation contact the CDS nearest you.
+If you have any questions about your documentation contact a Accessibility Services Coordinator nearest you.

-- Step 4) Complete a pre-entry interview with the coordinator of Accessibility Services (CDS)
+- Step 4) Complete a pre-entry interview with the Accessibility Services Coordinator (CAS)

 Step 5) Disclosure